micmejia/bible-dump/NKJV/Jeremiah/Jer 39.md

 Then the king of Babylon killed the sons of Zedekiah before his eyes in Riblah; the king of Babylon also killed all the nobles of Judah.

 ###### 7
-Moreover he put out Zedekiah's eyes, and bound him with bronze [^e]fetters to carry him off to Babylon.
+Moreover he put out Zedekiah's eyes, and bound him with bronze fetters to carry him off to Babylon.

 ###### 8
 And the Chaldeans burned the king's house and the houses of the people with fire, and broke down the walls of Jerusalem.